 Fair Housing Laws

-Both the United States Federal Government and Massachusetts have a list of “protected classes,” which are groups of people who cannot be turned away from housing, employment, or certain other situations because of their membership in a protected class.
-They can be turned away for other reasons.
+Both the United States Federal Government and Massachusetts have a list of "protected classes," which are groups of people who cannot be turned away from housing, employment, or certain other situations because of our membership in that protected class.
+Members of a protected class can be turned away for other reasons.

 The federal government says you cannot discriminate about the following: